joyrexus/buckets/README.md

 Note that buckets is just an extension of Bolt, providing a `Bucket` type with some nifty convenience methods for operating on the items (key/value pairs) within instances of it.
 It streamlines simple transactions (a single put, get, or delete) and working with subsets of items within a bucket (via prefix and range scans).

 For example, here's how you put an item in a bucket and get it back out.
-(Note, we're omitting proper error handling here.)
+(Note we're omitting proper error handling here.)

 ```go
 // Open a buckets database.